galaxyxone/openlinks/README.md

 ### for some reason this is not working right now- fixing ASAP

-[Configure your Web3.Storage account](https://web3.storage)
+-to start, you will need have a web3.storage API key [Configure your Web3.Storage account](https://web3.storage)
 - copy/paste your Web3.Storage API key to the .env file found in project repo(fix asap)
 - npm install